 Health Center Terms & Acronyms

 The health centers within the Bureau of Primary Health Care (BPHC) Health Center Program (awardees and look-alikes, see below) provide high-quality, affordable, and accessible primary health care to primarily indigent, medically underserved, and underinsured populations in a wide range of communities, from inner cities to rural frontiers.
-As of 2015 there are more than 1,400 organizations operating over 9,000 health center sites in the United States and serving over 24 million people.
+As of 2016 there are more than 1,400 organizations operating over 10,000 health center sites in the United States and serving nearly 26 million people.
 These include community health centers, school-based health centers, migrant health centers, health care for the homeless centers, public housing primary care centers, and look-alikes.
 Collectively these organizations have historically been known as “Community Health Centers” (or “CHCs”).
 Common Health Center Program terms include:

 - Federally-Qualified Health Center (FQHC): term defined in Medicare and Medicaid statues to identify an organization/entity approved to be reiumbursed under Medicare and Medicaid using specific methodologies; individual sites (not organizations) for enrolled/approved Health Center Program grantees, FQHC Look-Alikes, and outpatient health clinics associated with tribal or Urban Indian Health Organizations are considered separate FQHCs

 To explore a dynamic, multi-media website dedicated to the living history of the Community Health Center movement, please link to CHroniCles.